LFSoto/PyAutomationPW/README.md

-# Pruebas de Búsqueda en Google con Playwright y Python
+# Vehicle Search - Tests with Playwright and Python

-Este proyecto utiliza Playwright para automatizar una búsqueda en Google.
+This project uses Playwright to automate simple scenarios from CR Autos web page.

-## Requisitos
+## Requirements

-- Python 3.7 o superior
+- Python 3.7 or higher.
 - Playwright

-## Instalación
+## Installation

-### Paso 1: Descomprimir el archivo.
+### Step 1: Unzip the file.

-### Paso 2: Instalar Python
+### Step 2: Install Python
-Para instalar Python, descargar: https://www.python.org/downloads/
+To install Python, download from: https://www.python.org/downloads/

-Recuerda cual es el alias de la instalación de Python, dependiendo puede ser **python** o **python3**.
+Remember the alias of the Python installation, depending on the system it may be `python` or `python3`.

-### Paso 3: Crear un entonrno virtual
+### Step 3: Create a virtual environment
-Una vez Python instalado, ejecuta:
+Once Python is installed, run:
 > **python3** -m venv env
-> source env/bin/activate # En Windows usa `env\Scripts\activate`
+> source env/bin/activate # For Windows: `env\Scripts\activate`

-### Paso 4: Instalar los Playwright
+### Step 4: Install Playwright
 > pip install -r requirements.txt

-### Paso 5: Instalar los navegadores de Playwright
+### Step 5: Install Playwright browsers
 > **python3** -m playwright install

-# Ejecución de las Pruebas

-### Paso 1: Ejecutar el script de pruebas
+# Run the test scripts

 > **python3** test_website.py